Skip to main content

 Defines the exact chunk size in seconds that H2O Hydrogen Torch uses to load the audio for predictions.
 Shorter audio clips are padded with zeros.

-The Inference chunk seconds setting is only available if Fix is selected in the Inference chunk method setting.
+The Inference chunk seconds setting is only available if you select Fix in the Inference chunk method setting.

 Environment settings